-In this manuscript, we report on our calculation on tetragonal and rhombohedral polar phases of BaTiO$_3$.
-We find that in the tetragonal phase of BaTiO$_3$ the average phonon angular momentum perpendicular to the polar axis is about 6 times larger than along the polar axis.
-Because of this anisotropy, the reorientation of the polar axis in tetragonal BaTiO$_3$ could be used to control physical phenomena that depend on phonon angular momentum.
+In this manuscript, we report on our calculation of the tetragonal and rhombohedral polar phases of BaTiO$_3$.
+We find that in the tetragonal phase of BaTiO$_3$ the average phonon angular momentum perpendicular to the polar axis is approximately six times larger than along the polar axis.
+Due to this anisotropy, the reorientation of the polar axis in tetragonal BaTiO$_3$ could be used to control physical phenomena that depend on the angular momentum of the phonon.
 We present a simplified model and provide symmetry arguments to understand the origin of the relationship between the direction of the phonon angular momentum and the polar axis.
-We also computed phonon angular momentum anisotropy in the rhombohedral phase, and we find that the anisotropy is three times smaller than in the tetragonal phase.
-While we focus here on BaTiO$_3$ we expect that similar effects occur in other polar perovskites.\cite{STO_model1962,Ghosez1999,Tinte_1999,Seo2013}
+We also computed the phonon angular momentum anisotropy in the rhombohedral phase and found that the anisotropy is three times smaller than in the tetragonal phase.
+Although we focus here on BaTiO$_3$ we expect similar effects to occur in other polar perovskites.\cite{STO_model1962,Ghosez1999,Tinte_1999,Seo2013}

 In Sec.~\ref{sec:methods} we define some key expressions for phonon angular momentum, then we discuss our first-principles results for the tetragonal phase in Sec.~\ref{sec:results}.
-In Sec.~\ref{sec:saturation}, we study the phonon angular momentum as we transform the crystal smoothly from polar to nonpolar phase.
+In Sec.~\ref{sec:saturation}, we study the phonon angular momentum as we smoothly transform the crystal from polar to nonpolar phase.
 In Sec.~\ref{sec:anisotropies}, we study the origin of phonon angular momentum anisotropies with a simple model based on our first-principles calculations.
-In Sec.~\ref{sec:rhomb}, we study the phonon angular momentum in rhombohedral BaTiO$_3$, and then in Sec.~\ref{sec:outlook} we conclude and discuss some possible experiments for observing our predictions.
+In Sec.~\ref{sec:rhomb}, we study the phonon angular momentum in rhombohedral BaTiO$_3$, and then in Sec.~\ref{sec:outlook} we conclude and discuss some possible experiments to observe our predictions.